jan-molak/authenticator-browser-extension/README.md

 The best way to get around this limitation is to use Chrome together with the [X Virtual Framebuffer (XVFB)](https://en.wikipedia.org/wiki/Xvfb).

+### Firefox

+Authenticator generates the web extension dynamically on your machine, which means that the extension is not signed by Mozilla.
+For this reason, in order to use Authenticator, you need to configure Firefox with a `xpinstall.signatures.required` flag set to `false` (see [example](https://github.com/jan-molak/authenticator-browser-extension/tree/master/e2e/webdriverio)).

+**NOTE**: Firefox 48 (Pushed from Firefox 46) and newer do not allow for unsigned extensions to be installed, so you need to use [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) instead.

 ## Your feedback matters!